 This Grievance Policy is effective May 31, 2013, following final approval by the OCR.
 The University reserves the right to amend its Grievance Process.

 Cornerstone University does not provide disability assessment services.
 However, several Grand-Rapids area mental health providers can provide high-quality updated assessment, recommendations and documentation for a student who suspects the presence of a disability.
 Note that such services are at the complete cost and discretion of the individual student and his/her family; private insurance may not cover assessment and diagnostic services.

 Dr. Nicole McDonald, Disability Accommodations Officer

-Office Location: Miller Hall, Psychology Office Suite, Office A
+Office Location: Verna Miller Center for Student Success, Psychology Office Suite, Office A